matrix-org/matrix-spec-proposals/proposals/3715-relations-parity-messages.md

 add significant complexity over the current `/relations` API (e.g. arbitrary of relations) and is not necessary to simply iterate events in the reverse ordering.

+Instead of having a different default direction from `/messages`, a `v2` version could be added which accepts the `dir` parameter with the same default directionality as `/messages`, but the opposite of the current (`v1`) version of the endpoint.

 ## Security considerations